This biography expands upon the entry in Wikipedia

 Research into Macular Degeneration and Carotenoids

 In 2009, Howard began working with the Macular Pigment Research Group (MPRG) at the Waterford Institute of Technology in Ireland.
 In 2015, the Howard Foundation established Prof John Nolan, Principal Investigator at the MPRG, as the Howard Chair in Human Nutrition with tenure.
+In 2018, this group became the Nutrition Research Centre, Ireland.

 In 2018, Howard and others published the results of a study into the use of